(1) A company must keep available for inspection—

 (b) a place specified in regulations under section 1136.

-(3) The copies and memoranda must be retained by the company for at least one year from the date of termination or expiry of the contract and must be
+(3) The copies and memoranda must be retained by the company for at least one year from

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.